seanpm2001/Learn/List/GitHub/Linguist/Unsupported/README.md

 - [ ] ISWIM
 - [ ] Jade
 - [ ] JavaScript++
+- [ ] Java Server Pages (recognizes as a separate language in the inner linguist, but doesn't recognize in the outer linguist)
+- [ ] Jakarta Server Pages (The modern implementation of the former (Java Server Pages) but not recognized at all by the GitHub linguist)
 - [ ] JFlex (recognizes as its own separate language, but shows up as Lex)
 - [ ] Joy
 - [ ] JScript (too similar to JavaScript)